 Everyday flatware might be the most frequently used household item you will ever buy (who doesn’t remember the silverware of their childhood?).
-So it’s worth investing in flatware that will endure; if you can’t afford a full set, you can always build a collection place setting by place setting, as Catherine Bailey of Heath Ceramics suggests.
-Here are the Remodelista editors’ personal favorites; also see 10 Easy Pieces: Architect-Designed Flatware.
+So it’s worth investing in flatware that will endure; if you can’t afford a full set, you can always build a collection setting by setting, as Catherine Bailey of Heath Ceramics suggests.
+Here are the Remodelista editors’ personal favorites.